mahesh746/DemoAutomation/README.md

-# owm
+# My TestProj
-This repository contains automation tests for openweathermap using selenium with java.
+This repository contains automation tests for seleniumeasy using selenium with java.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.